The Akagera River

 The Akagera River is a crucial artery for the ecosystems of Akagera National Park.
 Its waters sustain the park’s vast expanse of savannahs, woodlands, and wetlands, creating a mosaic of habitats that support an astonishing variety of life.
 The river feeds into a network of interconnected lakes, including the picturesque Lake Ihema, and forms one of the largest protected wetlands in Central Africa.

-This biodiversity hotspot is home to iconic African wildlife such as elephants, buffalos, giraffes, and lions.
+This biodiversity hotspot is home to iconic African wildlife such as elephants, buffalo, giraffes, and lions.
 Aquatic species thrive in the river’s waters, including hippos, Nile crocodiles, and numerous fish species.
 Birdlife is particularly vibrant, with over 500 species recorded in the region.
 From the regal African fish eagle to the elusive shoebill stork, the Akagera River is a paradise for birdwatchers.

 Activities Along the Akagera River